-Net defined benefit liabilities
+- Net defined benefit liabilities

 The net defined benefit liabilities are calculated based on long-term actuarial assumptions for the defined benefit obligations and for the expected returns on plan assets.
 These assumptions may differ from actual future developments.
-The discount rate and future salary trends are key components in the actuarial valuation.
+The determination of the discount rate and future salary and pension trends and demographic development (future life expectancy, disability, likelihood of the employee leaving) and assumptions about risk sharing between employer and employee are an important component of the actuarial valuation.